SumitKoshti/Uber-Booking-Analysis-Project/README.md

 1. Identify daily, weekly, and peak-hour trends in bookings during December.

 2. Analyze Cancellations:
--Evaluate the volume of cancellations by customers and drivers.
+a.
+Evaluate the volume of cancellations by customers and drivers.
--Explore reasons for cancellations and assess the impact on overall operations.
+b.
+Explore reasons for cancellations and assess the impact on overall operations.

 3. Geographical Insights:
--Determine the most and least popular pickup and drop-off locations in Pune.
+a.
+Determine the most and least popular pickup and drop-off locations in Pune.
--Identify high-demand zones and areas requiring better service coverage.
+b.
+Identify high-demand zones and areas requiring better service coverage.

-4.Driver Performance Analysis:
+4. Driver Performance Analysis:
--Assess the performance of drivers in terms of trip completions and cancellations.
+a.
+Assess the performance of drivers in terms of trip completions and cancellations.
--Explore driver behavior and its correlation with customer satisfaction.
+b.
+Explore driver behavior and its correlation with customer satisfaction.

-5.Customer Behavior Analysis:
+5. Customer Behavior Analysis:
--Investigate booking patterns based on customer demographics, if available.
+a.
+Investigate booking patterns based on customer demographics, if available.
--Identify customer preferences, such as trip lengths, time of day, or ride type.
+b.
+Identify customer preferences, such as trip lengths, time of day, or ride type.

-6.Revenue Insights:
+6. Revenue Insights:
--Calculate the total revenue generated during December.
+a.
+Calculate the total revenue generated during December.
--Analyze fare trends to understand the impact of peak pricing or discounts.
+b.
+Analyze fare trends to understand the impact of peak pricing or discounts.

-7.Operational Efficiency:
+7. Operational Efficiency:
--Evaluate average wait times and trip durations.
+a.
+Evaluate average wait times and trip durations.
--Highlight inefficiencies in ride assignments or cancellations and suggest improvements.
+b.
+Highlight inefficiencies in ride assignments or cancellations and suggest improvements.